lukasheinz92/elliot/HELP - Upload To SQL Database.md

     - transaction is used during the export process
     - if all steps pass then transaction is committed
     - if at least one step fails then transaction is rolled back
-    - the process of data load has following steps:
+    - the process of data upload has following steps:
-      1. Connection to database (using ADODB)
+      1. Connection to the destination database (using ADODB)
       2. Transaction Begin
       3. Run *Query Before* (if used)
       4. Insert data from *Source Table* into *Target Table*